Originally published March 19,2020

 Step 1: Create secondary SKUs for FBM

 FBA merchants looking to shift Amazon orders into Deliverr need to create new SKUs in either Amazon Seller Central or their listing tool that will appear as another offer on the same ASIN.
-Merchants should not have both an FBA and FBM offer live with inventory at the same time as this could be viewed as an Amazon policy violation.

 We advise against converting an FBA offer into FBM, especially if inventory is still present at Amazon.
 The better alternative is to create a secondary SKU that is FBM.